crcdng/dont-touch-men/README.md

 8. Don't hoard.
 9. Be excellent to each other.

-Over the last couple of days, during videoconferences and on social media I have seen people constantly touching their faces.
+Over the last weeks, during videoconferences and on social media I have seen people constantly touching their faces.
 It happens subconsciously.
 Even if you tell people not to do it they will have their hand in their face a minute later.
 And so will you.
 This way the virus gets on a mucous membrane of yours and enters your body.

 Science has numbers:
 "On average, each of the 26 observed students touched their face 23 times per hour.
 Of all face touches, 44% (1,024/2,346) involved contact with a mucous membrane."